mighty-gerbils/gerbil/doc/guide/package-manager.md

 # The Gerbil Package Manager

-Gerbil comes with a command line package manager, gxpkg, which allows you to install and manage packages distributed through github.
+Gerbil comes with a command line package manager, gxpkg, which allows you to install and manage packages distributed through github, gitlab, or bitbucket.
-Synopsis

 ::: tip usage
 ```